about

 A.

-The Joss Paper series (2009/2022) is an example of decolonial exploration.
+The The Vanishing Points (2009/2023) is an example of decolonial exploration.
 Altered Canadian passports, collaged with currency from the global south (relative to the travel in each passport), elicits a broad range of meanings — contemporary globalization, to post-coloniality, and eliciting affective nationalism.
 A Decade’s Insomnia (2010), a series of ten mixed media works on paper, explores trauma dreamstates.
 Saturday Mornings (2012), a short experimental video work using open-sourced cartoons from the 40s, emulates the mind as it attempts to reconcile alternate realities.

 MULTINATIONAL WORK